-If you’re filing an amended return for R&D tax credits, time is running out.
+If your filing an amended return for R&D tax credits, time is running out.

 Now taxpayers are tasked with identifying all business components where Section 41 relates.
 For each component, they must: